 Netflix may be one of the biggest and most well-known video streaming services in the world, but it sure isn’t the only one.
-There are a lot of Netflix alternatives out there that will keep you entertained every night, some of which are even free.
-Here are the best ones you should try out.
+There are a lot of Netflix alternatives out there that will keep you entertained every night on your smartphone, tablet, or smart TV.
+Some of those services are even free to access, although they do have ads.

 Best Netflix alternatives: